 Apply to the Honors College: Incoming Freshmen

-Please Note: Due to an unusually high volume of applicants, we ask that applicants send questions regarding applications and their status via email to firstname.lastname@example.org.
+Due to the high volume of applicants, we ask that applicants send questions regarding applications and their status via email to email@example.com

 Apply to Texas Tech:

 Students must apply separately to Texas Tech University.
 Application and admittance to the university are completely separate from the Honors College application process.
 Once students apply to the university on ApplyTexas, please know that it could take up to 5 days for that application to be received and processed by Texas Tech before you receive your eRaider information via email.

 Choosing a Major: It is not necessary to choose one of the two in-house Honors majors, Honors Arts & Letters and Environment & the Humanities, on the Texas Common Application in order to be admitted into the Honors College.
 Please select the major which you choose to pursue.